-One additional great advantage of our proposed forwarding architecture is that it makes it possible to measure the resource utilization of packet forwarding very accurately and cost effectively.
+One additional great advantage of our proposed forwarding architecture is, that it makes it possible to measure the resource utilization of packet forwarding very accurately and cost effectively.
 This comes from the fact that every packet is forwarded from the input to the output port in one "go" and on a single core, that is, we have to read and store the values of the counters only once per packet and only on a single CPU.
-To get the correct resource utilizations we recommend to reset the counters just before a Task gets scheduled and read them just after the Task finishes running or take the difference of two consecutive readings taking care of occasional counter overflows.
+To get the correct resource utilizations we recommend to reset the counters just before a Task gets scheduled and read them just after the Task finishes running.

-To demonstrate the resource usage of different scheduling principles (i.e., default Click, fair CPU, and fair memory scheduling),6 we at first measured the resource utilization of different workloads.
+To demonstrate the resource usage of different scheduling principles (i.e. default Click, fair CPU, and fair memory scheduling) 3, we at first measured the resource utilization of different workloads.
 In the second step, we calculated the resource usage of the demonstrated scheduling principles based on the previously measured resource utilizations.
 The workloads we use for evaluations in the remainder of this section are the followings: